dennyzhang/challenges-cloudformation-jenkins/README.md

 - Requirements:
 ```
 1. Finish Scenario-202
-2. Enable CloudWatch monitoring for Jenkins
+2. Use CF to create a dedicated VPC and start an EC2
-3. When Jenkins is down, get slack notification
+3. Use CF to create ASG and ELB.
+And monitor ELB
-4. In case Jenkins master crash, create an auto-scaling group.
-And configure the instance count as 1
+4. Start Jenkins master by ELB.
+Configure instance count to 1
 ```
 - Main Tech: Cloudformation, Chef, VPC, CloudWatch, Slack